abhi-1407/bookmyshow-lld/README.md

 ↑
 InMemoryBookingRepository

-The in-memory implementation could later be replaced with a PostgreSQL or JPA-backed implementation.
+The in-memory repositories can later be replaced with database-backed implementations without modifying the service layer.

-⸻

 Service Layer